 F-to-P direct recycling technology

-- 4 Processes from spent PET bottles to the preform (1kg)
+- 1 Processes from used PET bottles to the preform production.

 Establishment of R Plus Japan Ltd.

 Suntory Group and Anellotech, Inc., a biochemical venture firm in the United States, have worked in a collaborative development of a plastic bottle that uses 100% plant-derived raw materials.
 Through this development, we were able to discover new possibilities for developing an efficient recycling technology for used plastics with low environmental impact.
 This technology is one of the most unique, ground-breaking technologies in the world, which can be expected to recycle plastics with less CO2 emissions and energy consumption than ever before.
-Aiming for the actual utilization of this technology, 12 companies*5 (including Suntory) within the plastics supply chain established R Plus Japan Ltd., a joint venture company focused on the recycling of used plastics.
+Aiming for the actual utilization of this technology, 12 companies*3 (including Suntory) within the plastics supply chain established R Plus Japan Ltd., a joint venture company focused on the recycling of used plastics.
+40 companies (as of the end of May 2022), including overseas partners and companies across industries, are collaborating to take on the challenge of realizing a recycling-oriented society together.